-I’m always on the lookout for a good Coming-of-Age novel to read and I recently discovered Among the Hidden by Margaret Peterson.
+I’m always looking for a good Coming-of-Age novel to read, and I recently discovered Among the Hidden by Margaret Peterson.

-The story in it is set in a dystopian future, in which the government has enforced strict laws to limit the population by allowing families to only have two children – a third child can’t exist – at least not legally.
-Yet when the story opens we meet Luke, a twelve-year-old boy with two older brothers.
-Yes, Luke is a third child and, as such, he has spent his entire life in hiding:
+The story is set in a dystopian future.
+The government has enforced strict laws to limit the population by allowing families only to have two children – a third child can’t exist – at least not legally.
+Yet when the story opens, we meet Luke, a twelve-year-old boy with two older brothers.
+Yes, Luke is a third child, and, as such, he has spent his entire life in hiding:

 “…He had never disobeyed the order to hide …Luke didn’t know if there was anyone else like him.
 He wasn’t supposed to exist.”

-One day, disobeying the strict instructions of his father, Luke sneaks a peak into a neighboring house and, to his surprise, sees a face in one window — a child’s face, a face that’s not supposed to be there.
-Risking a lot and possibly his life, he decides to sneak into the neighboring house and, once there, he meets Jen Talbot – a young girl just like him…or not.
+One day, disobeying the strict instructions of his father, Luke sneaks a peek into a neighbouring house and, to his surprise, sees a face in one window — a child’s face, a face that’s not supposed to be there.
+Risking a lot and possibly his life, he decides to sneak into the neighbouring house and, once there, he meets Jen Talbot – a young girl just like him…or not.

 Among The Hidden – Book Trailer

-The chapters of the novel are short and concise and almost always end in a manner that makes one anxious to start the next one and find out what will happen – much like the endings in a television serial.
-This, and the fact that Among the Hidden is undoubtedly a Coming-of-Age novel with a 12-year-old protagonist, makes it suitable for kids and teens, who will be able to associate with the character.
+The novel’s chapters are concise and almost always end in a manner that makes one anxious to start the next one and find out what will happen – much like the endings in a television serial.
+This, and the fact that Among the Hidden is undoubtedly a Coming-of-Age novel with a 12-year-old protagonist, makes it suitable for kids and teens who will associate with the character.

-Despite the fact that we perceive the world through a young boy’s eyes, one is guaranteed to compare the state of and beliefs of the society he lives in with several we know from history.
-As making those parallels between the story world and the one in which we live is big part of the enjoyment that one derives from the novel, I won’t go on describing my own findings, but will just mention that the manner used to describe the world is similar to that used by George Orwell in his dystopian novel 1984.
+Although we perceive the world through a young boy’s eyes, one is guaranteed to compare the state of and beliefs of the society he lives in with several we know from history.
+As making those parallels between the story world and the one in which we live is a big part of the enjoyment that one derives from the novel, I won’t describe my own findings.
+Still, I will mention that the manner used to describe the world is similar to George Orwell’s in his dystopian novel 1984.

-Among the Hidden is the first of seven novels in the Shadow Children series and it is so good that it has me impatient to start the next book.
-For those of you looking for an exciting Coming-of-Age novel to read, I highly recommend Among the Hidden.
+Among the Hidden is the first of seven novels in the Shadow Children series, and it is so good that it has me impatient to start the next book.
+For those looking for an exciting Coming-of-Age novel to read, I highly recommend Among the Hidden.